helloswati/IBM-Applied-Data-Science-Capstone/README.md

 4. Performed interactive visual analytics using Folium and Plotly Dash
 5. Performed predictive analysis using classification models

-    Building, tuning and evaluation of classification models to ensure the best results
+    Building, tuning and evaluation of classification models to ensure the best results.